Environmental Services Program

 24-hour Environmental Emergency Response Hotline 573-634-2436

 As part of the Division of Environmental Quality, the Environmental Services Program supports the other programs in the department that need accurate scientific data for their work.
 To obtain these data, the Environmental Services Program performs field work, conducts monitoring, collects samples and provides laboratory testing for environmental pollutants.
-The Environmental Emergency Response Section is the department's front line of defense against significant and imminent hazardous substance releases, natural or man-made disasters, or homeland security threats that impact public safety and the environment.
+The Environmental Emergency Response section is the department's front line of defense against significant and imminent hazardous substance releases, natural or man-made disasters, or homeland security threats that may impact public safety and the environment.

 |Air Quality||Chemical Analysis||Environmental Emergency Response||Water Quality Monitoring||Occupational Health and Safety|

 The Missouri Department of Natural Resources is celebrating 40 years of taking care of Missouri’s natural resources.
 As part of the Division of Environmental Quality, the Environmental Services Program supports the other programs in the department that require scientific data for their work.
 Looking Back is a glimpse at a few of the programs managed by the Environmental Services Program.